-- ASI cooperated actively with APHIS to increase the number of slaughter surveillance samples submitted for diagnostic evaluation from small processing plants. - ASI, through APHIS, provided funding to state sheep associations to implement educational programs on scrapie eradication. - Research.
+- Scrapie.
+Worked with APHIS on implementing the accelerated National Scrapie Eradication Program via meetings, monthly and other periodic communications to producers and state animal health officials, informal advisory communications and provided leadership in developing proposed changes. - ASI cooperated actively with APHIS to increase the number of slaughter surveillance samples submitted for diagnostic evaluation from small processing plants. - ASI, through APHIS, provided funding to state sheep associations to implement educational programs on scrapie eradication. - Research.
 Worked with USDA's Agricultural Research Service (ARS) both at the national program staff level and at various research stations, including the Animal Disease Research Unit, Meat Animal Research Center and the U.S. Sheep Experiment Station on appropriate sheep-research direction and funding levels including genomic solutions to disease reduction, improved sheep production efficiency, nutrition advancements and improvements in wool quality. - Worked with the ASI Bighorn Sheep Task Force to bring researchers, state affiliates and veterinarians together to discuss new or improved approaches to land management and disease conflicts at the state and national level. - Emergency Response.
-Participated in the National Animal Health Emergency Management Steering Committee (now a committee under the U.S. Animal Health Association) a group of federal and state government officials, as well as industry representatives who are coordinating a strategy to more effectively and efficiently deal with animal health emergencies. - Participated in a cross-species Foot and Mouth Disease team to prepare steps for disease containment and communications in the event of an outbreak. - Assisted with the ongoing development and enhancement of USDA's Emergency Response Plans. - New Drugs.
+Participated in the National Animal Health Emergency Management Steering Committee (now a committee under the U.S. Animal Health Association) - a group of federal and state government officials, as well as industry representatives who are coordinating a strategy to more effectively and efficiently deal with animal health emergencies. - Participated in a cross-species Foot and Mouth Disease team to prepare steps for disease containment and communications in the event of an outbreak. - Assisted with the ongoing development and enhancement of USDA's Emergency Response Plans. - New Drugs.
 Worked with CVM and USDA's Cooperative State Research, Education and Extension Service on seeking label approval of several new drugs and expiring labels for sheep. - LRP-Lamb.
 Using the price-prediction model developed with industry and academic partners, constructed a plan for rating a Livestock Risk Protection (LRP) insurance product and submitted a proposal to USDA's Risk Management Agency to conduct a pilot project using these products.
-This program (LRP-Lamb) was approved in September
+This program (LRP-Lamb) was approved in

-2006 for a pilot project in 27 states and implemented in September 2007.
+September 2006 for a pilot project in 27 states and implemented in September 2007.
 Since the beginning of this program, over 2 million lambs have been insured.
-Enhancements to the LRP-Lamb plan of insurance will be proposed in 2014 and the web-based training course will be updated once changes are made.
+Enhancements to the LRP-Lamb plan of insurance were proposed in 2014 and the webbased training course will be updated once changes are made and finalized.

 - Provided recommendations to USDA/APHIS/VS on specific subject-matter chapters under consideration by the World Organization for Animal Health (OIE). - Worked with industry and academic representatives from Australia, New Zealand and the United States on the prioritization and implementation of sheep genomics research. - Participated in several formal and informal coalitions and allied industry organizations relating to animal health.
-The formal ones include:
+The formal ones include: - o American Veterinary Medical Association's Food Animal Medicine Consortium - Animal Agriculture Coalition - National Institute for Animal Agriculture - United States Animal Health Association - o Council on Agriculture, Science and Technology - Animal Agriculture Alliance